Ada-C19/adagrams-py/README.md

 Your first task is to build a hand of 10 letters for the user.
 To do so, implement the function `draw_letters` in `game.py`.
 This method should have the following properties:

 - No parameters
-- Returns an array of ten strings
+- Returns an list of ten strings
   - Each string should contain exactly one letter
   - These represent the hand of letters that the player has drawn
 - The letters should be randomly drawn from a pool of letters